YovinYip/ContactListApp/README.md

 # ContactListApp
+This is a contactapp demo.
+Just for learnning restful api.

-Restful Api by Nodejs and Angularjs
+Restful Api by Nodejs,Mongodb,Express and Angularjs.